'Man City would be dead if we spent like Chelsea'

 Chelsea have spent about £323m on eight players so far this transfer window, more than any other side in Europe, and have broken the record for the highest summer spend by any club in the world - eclipsing Real Madrid's £292m in 2019.

-The Blues have shelled out £857.3m on transfers since Boehly took over in May 2022 while City have spent £233.2m in the same time frame.
+The Blues have spent £857.3m on transfers since Boehly took over in May 2022 while City's transfer spend in the same time frame is £233.2m.

 City's spending has been scrutinised since Sheikh Mansour's takeover in 2008 and the club are facing charges from the Premier League of 115 breaches of financial rules.